FREQUENTLY ASKED QUESTIONS

 There will be a link from the provider’s profile to take them to “Find a Training” http://ct.usta.com/schools/WorkshopList.
 For workshop organizers, the workshops will be registered through the same system ct.usta.schools system as they have been before.
 A fully-integrated training registration system within Net Generation will be developed for utilization in the future.

-Q. HIGH SCHOOL COACHES CAN THEY USE THIS SITE?
-IF NOT CERTIFIED, CAN THEY LIST AS A SCHOOL?
+Q. CAN HIGH SCHOOL COACHES USE THIS SITE?

 High School coaches can utilize the site, absolutely.
-Even if they aren’t certified, if they are a teacher they can list themselves as a teacher.
+Even if they aren’t a member of a Professional Tennis Organization, if they are a teacher they can list themselves as a teacher.
 Currently, new high school resources aren’t scheduled for release until the 2018/19 school year but the current High School resources can be found on USTA.com